armanwu/arman-blog/content/about.md

 draft = false
 layout = 'single-no-meta'
 +++
-I am **Dr. Arman Arisman (Arman Wu)**, an architect and BIM manager based in Indonesia.
-With over 15 years of experience in the architecture and construction industry, my work sits at the intersection of **architectural thinking**, **computational design**, and **digital workflows**.
+I am **Dr. Arman Arisman (Arman Wu)**, an architect and technology manager based in Indonesia.
+With over 15 years of experience in public planning, I navigate the complex intersection of **architectural form**, **digital systems**, and **design cognition**.

-### Architectural Computing
+### The Intersection of Logic and Intuition

-My expertise in **architectural computing** spans BIM implementation, parametric design exploration, and the use of algorithms as a medium for architectural expression.
-As a licensed architect, I bring both design sensibility and computational thinking to how buildings are coordinated and realized digitally.
-I lead BIM teams, design digital workflows, and explore how computational logic can rationalize geometric and spatial complexity.
+In my practice, I do more than just produce drawings.
+I design workflows.
+My interest lies in how algorithmic logic can rationalize geometric complexity and how digital tools influence the human thought process.
+This curiosity led me to specialize in **Building Information Modeling (BIM)**, **Computational Design**, and **Human–Computer Interaction (HCI)**.
+I see code not just as a tool, but as a language to explore architectural expression.

 ### Research & Cognition